mjkleinman/jekyll-now/about.md

 permalink: /about/
 ---

-I recently started a PhD at UCLA, with a focus on machine learning and neural computation.
+I'm a PhD candidate at UCLA, with a focus on machine learning and neural computation.
 I’m also an International Master in chess.

 ### Contact me